-APO has produced a handy new guide for students studying public policy and social issues – as well as tools for lecturers and librarians to introduce students to APO.
+With Semester 1 fast approaching, we’ve produced a handy new guide for students studying public policy and social issues – as well as tools for lecturers and librarians to introduce students to APO.

 With this in mind, APO is making it easier than ever for staff to introduce students to their new policy studies ‘secret weapon’ – and for students to discover APO’s vast repository of digital public policy resources.

 Students who are studying public policy or social issues at any level are invited to access our new student page at apo.org.au/students.
 Make sure that you view our Student How to Guide to learn how to search APO for resources for your assignments.
 You can also Subscribe to our free Briefing service for regular updates from the policy sphere.